Feyerabend/bb/workbook/ch03/ttd/README.md

 #### Context of snapshots

-In programming and software development, the ability to take snapshots of the application state is particularly useful in various scenarios, such as:
+Looking at this from another way: in programming and software development, the ability to take snapshots of the application state is particularly useful in various scenarios.

 - *Debugging*: When testing a program, developers may want to pause execution at certain points, analyze the state of the application, and revert back if needed.
 This can be